paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 <details>
 <summary>Click to view</summary>

-These symbols are local to `litetest.c` unless speified or defaulting to extern.
-The names for symbols that local do not have to conform to the internal name conventions and more natural names may be used.
+These symbols are local to `litetest.c` unless specified or defaulting to extern.
+Symbols that local do not have to conform to the internal naming conventions and more natural names may be used.

 ### 3.1.
 Types